-Germany approves novel cell therapy extracted from skin
+Germany Approves Novel Cell Therapy Extracted from Skin

 Germany's Federal Institute for Vaccines and Biomedicines (Paul-Ehrlich-Institut) grants RHEACELL national approval for its cell therapy product AMESANAR(R) for the use in patients with chronic wounds

-Heidelberg, 06.
-October 2021 - Chronic wounds not only put great strain on the health system, but also have a major impact on the quality of life of affected patients.
+HEIDELBERG, GERMANY / ACCESSWIRE / October 6, 2021 / Chronic wounds not only put great strain on the health system, but also have a major impact on the quality of life of affected patients.

 RHEACELL, a German biopharmaceutical company focused on clinical development of novel stem cell therapeutics, has been granted national approval under § 4b of the German Medicinal Products Act for its novel cell therapy product AMESANAR(R).
 AMESANAR(R) (allogeneic ABCB5-positive mesenchymal stromal cells), manufactured by TICEBA GmbH from donor skin, is an Advanced Therapy Medicinal Product (ATMP) and can be used in patients with chronic wounds caused by chronic venous insufficiency.